gausby/ecoule/documentation/building-an-ecoute-transformer.md

 [pursuit]: https://github.com/gausby/pursuit

 **Notice**, `outputs`, `queries`, `preprocessors`, and `postprocessors` are reserved keywords, and should not be used to store results of queries.

+## Pre and Post Processors
+Functions can be run before and after the transformers execute function is run.
+These are simple functions that both takes a callback-function, conventionally called `done`.

+The pre and post processors are stored in arrays on the transformer with the key-names `preprocessors` and `postprocessors`.
+This is the essential code to support processors:

+    function Transformer (config) {
+        config = config || {};
+        this.preprocessors = config.preprocessors || [];
+        this.postprocessors = config.postprocessors || [];
+    }

+    module.exports = function (config) {
+        return (new Transformer(config));
+    };

+Obviously, if no processors has been given, ie. input is an empty array, the pre and post processing steps will be ignored.

+### Pre Processor Functions
+Executed just before the transformer runs its execute function.
+The `this`-context of a preprocessor is the transformer object itself.

+These can be used to alter that values set on a transformer, sort a list of elements by date, etc.

+### Post Processor Functions
+Executed after the transformer has returned its output and just before it is given to the outputers.
+The `this`-context of a postprocessor is the output of the transformer.

+These can be used to optimize, or otherwise alter, the output of a transformer.